Skip to main content

 Fundamentals

 The feeling is a familiar one for many.
 A persistent state of being both exhausted and agitated, a sense that your internal engine is racing even as your physical energy wanes.
-This experience of feeling “wired and tired” is a direct conversation your body is having with you, and the are at the heart of this communication.
+This experience of feeling “wired and tired” is a direct conversation your body is having with you, and the adrenal glands are at the heart of this communication.

 These small, powerful glands, situated atop your kidneys, are the command center for your body’s stress response.
 They operate within a sophisticated network known as the Hypothalamic-Pituitary-Adrenal (HPA) axis, a constant feedback loop between your brain and your adrenal glands.
 The primary chemical messenger in this system is cortisol, a hormone that governs your energy, alertness, and readiness to face challenges.